neonbjb/tortoise-tts/README.md

 After you've played with them, you can use them to generate speech by creating a subdirectory in voices/ with a single ".pth" file containing the pickled conditioning latents as a tuple (autoregressive_latent, diffusion_latent).

-### Send me feedback!

-Probabilistic models like Tortoise are best thought of as an "augmented search" - in this case, through the space of possible utterances of a specific string of text.
-The impact of community involvement in perusing these spaces (such as is being done with
-GPT-3 or CLIP) has really surprised me.
-If you find something neat that you can do with Tortoise that isn't documented here, please report it to me!
-I would be glad to publish it to this page.

 ## Tortoise-detect

 Out of concerns that this model might be misused, I've built a classifier that tells the likelihood that an audio clip